Ellestir/AutoREBA/Documentation/Ground_Truth.md

 </p>

 ### 2. Test Recording:
-Before recording the final submission footage, we familiarized ourselves with Motive.
+Before recording the final submission footage, we familiarized ourselves with the program Motive.
 We put on the suit and positioned the knobs (reflectors).
 In addition to Motive, we also set up a camera to capture video footage for later analysis.
 In our initial test recordings, we tested the following moves:

 • Working at the cash register while sitting